nixworks/public/news/2016/04/27/index.md

 ##### 2016 Armenian-Azerbaijani clashes
 ### [According to officials from the breakaway region of Nagorno-Karabakh, one of their soldiers was killed overnight by Azerbaijani troops. ](/news/2016/04/27/according-to-officials-from-the-breakaway-region-of-nagorno-karabakh-one-of-their-soldiers-was-killed-overnight-by-azerbaijani-troops.md)
-_Context: Nagorno-Karabakh, Azerbaijan, 2016 Armenian-Azerbaijani clashes_
+_Context: Nagorno-Karabakh, 2016 Armenian-Azerbaijani clashes, Azerbaijan_

 ##### War in Donbass
 ### [Representatives of the Russian-backed Donetsk People's Republic in Eastern Ukraine say at least five civilians are killed by artillery fire at a checkpoint in the town of Olenivka, with another 10 injured.
 Kiev denies the accusation.
 A local border-guard spokesman says there was an explosion at the checkpoint but he saw no artillery fired from either side, suggesting the blast could have been a bomb. ](/news/2016/04/27/representatives-of-the-russian-backed-donetsk-people-s-republic-in-eastern-ukraine-say-at-least-five-civilians-are-killed-by-artillery-fire.md)
-_Context: Government of Ukraine, Eastern Ukraine, Russia, Donetsk People's Republic, War in Donbass_
+_Context: War in Donbass, Eastern Ukraine, Government of Ukraine, Russia, Donetsk People's Republic_

 ##### War in Afghanistan
 ### [The U.S. military warns that the Kabul Attack Network, comprised of fighters from various jihadist groups such as the Taliban and Haqqani networks, is planning attacks on people in the Parwan, Khost, Kabul, and Logar Provinces, Afghanistan, and asks for information from the Afghan public. ](/news/2016/04/27/the-u-s-military-warns-that-the-kabul-attack-network-comprised-of-fighters-from-various-jihadist-groups-such-as-the-taliban-and-haqqani-ne.md)